dyedurham/gsf-docsy/README.md

 docker run -p 1314:80 gsf-docsy
 ```

 2. Modify Kong rules.
-Change the Kong service host to your local IP & port to 1314.
+Change the Kong service host to your local IP, port to 1314 and protocol to http.
 It will now be accessible on https://local-online.globalx.com.au/documentation/au/.

 3. Any changes made to the config or content will require the container to be rebuilt (repeat step 1).